shawnrivers/nogizaka-lib/README.md

 - `styles/`
   - Sass variables and templates

 ## Data

 Data in this application is hosted in [Nogizaka-lib Data](https://github.com/shawnrivers/nogizaka-data) repository.

-Profile images and CD artworks © 乃木坂LLC.
+Profile images and CD artworks © 乃木坂 LLC.